erinaldi/academic-kickstart/content/project/scgt.md

 title = "Near-conformal gauge theories with many flavors"

 # Project summary to display on homepage.
-summary = "This research project is in done with the Lattice Strong Dynamics collaboration and with the LatKMI collaboration."
+summary = "This research project is done with the Lattice Strong Dynamics collaboration and with the LatKMI collaboration."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "boards.jpg"
+image_preview = "sm.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`